 An ideal company newsletter is an opportunity to share information about your brand and products and link back to your website and drive traffic.
-This means if you’re not using LinkedIn’s Newsletter feature, you’re missing out on an incredible tool.
+So if you’re not using LinkedIn’s Newsletter feature, you’re missing out on an incredible tool.

 A LinkedIn company page combined with a regular newsletter can give you the best of both worlds, creating an effective combination for promoting your business.
 This latest addition to LinkedIn’s arsenal lets users send content to their subscribers and maintain visibility.

 However, since this feature is relatively new and most users don’t know how to create LinkedIn newsletters, leveraging its power is a tricky business.
 But don’t worry because we’re here to help you take advantage of this marketing tool.

 In this comprehensive LinkedIn newsletter guide, we’ll answer your queries about LinkedIn newsletters and help give your content strategy a quick facelift with this feature.

 So if you want to be an authority on this platform, read on for everything you need to know about creating and sending a LinkedIn newsletter!

 You might be familiar with newsletters in your personal inbox, but did you know that LinkedIn has a feature called Newsletters?
 LinkedIn Newsletters allow businesses to share timely content with their followers on the platform.